7 Benefits of Cloud Software for Higher Education

 Less Down Time

 Institutions can have greater peace of mind that their processes will not be hindered during peak administrative cycles.
-In the past, increased network traffic, largely correlated with important institutional workflows such as scheduling or registration, would tax on-prem software platforms, impacting their ability to run efficiently.
+In the past, increased network traffic, largely correlated with important institutional workflows such as scheduling or registration, would tax on-premise software platforms, impacting their ability to run efficiently.
 SaaS solutions are inherently flexible and are able to support ebbs and flows in usage demands.

 On-premise solutions are subject to the whims of natural disasters, increasing the likelihood that variables outside of an institution’s control can negatively impact their operations.
 Cloud-based solutions often rely on providers that support robust and secure data centers, achieving security at scale.
 Automatic backups additionally protect data integrity should they be needed.